MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-SecretVaultDefault.md

 LocalStore Microsoft.PowerShell.SecretStore  False
 ```

-This cmdlet first runs 'Get-SecretVault' command to get all registered vault information, and shows that the 'LocalStore' is currently the default vault for the user.
+This cmdlet first runs `Get-SecretVault` command to get all registered vault information, and shows
+that the 'LocalStore' is currently the default vault for the user.
+Next, the
-Next, the 'Set-SecretVaultDefault' command is run to make the 'CredMan' vault the default vault.
+`Set-SecretVaultDefault` command is run to make the 'CredMan' vault the default vault.
+The
-The 'Get-SecretVault' command is run a second time to verify 'CredMan' vault is now default, and 'LocalStore' vault is no longer default.
+`Get-SecretVault` command is run a second time to verify 'CredMan' vault is now default, and
-Finally, the 'Set-SecretVaultDefault' command is run with no 'Name' parameter, to remove the default designation from any registered vault.
+'LocalStore' vault is no longer default.
+Finally, the `Set-SecretVaultDefault` command is run with
+no **Name** parameter, to remove the default designation from any registered vault.
+The
-The 'Get-SecretVault' is run once again to verify there is no default vault.
+`Get-SecretVault` is run once again to verify there is no default vault.

 ## PARAMETERS

 ### -ClearDefault

 Makes no registered vault the default vault.

 ```yaml